 I travel between our home in Florida and the North House several times a year to work and do various blog projects, and see to a big list of other maintenance items.
 When we bought this place, it was in bad shape.
 Not structurally, but cosmetically.
 There were several shades of burgundy carpet installed, the walls hadn’t seen fresh paint in a long time, woodwork had been left primed and not painted.
 In short, it was a mess.

 But, I knew it was the perfect mess for me the moment I saw it.
+We’ve also added a new Vermont rental, just down the street, The Mill Place is coming along beautifully.

 What is the North House Lodge?